Best web scraping tools for 2026

 1. Browse AI

-The “Loom” of web scraping.
-You record your actions (click here, extract this), and it turns that into a recurring robot.
+The Loom of web scraping.
+You record your actions (click here, extract this), and it turns the recording into a recurring robot.

 - Pros: